Tanjay: World War II

 In 1945, Filipino soldiers of the 6th, 7th, 73rd and 75th Infantry Division of the Philippine Commonwealth Army and the 6th and 7th Constabulary Regiment of the Philippine Constabulary were helped by the recognized guerrillas to fight the Japanese imperial forces to liberate Tanjay.

 Post-World War II

 In 1950, the barrio of Pamplona was made into a separate municipality.

+Cityhood

+Tanjay became a city by virtue of Republic Act No. 9026.
+The act was signed by President Gloria Macapagal Arroyo on March 5, 2001.
+Tanjay was finally proclaimed a component city on April 1, 2001, after a plebiscite was conducted for the purpose.

 Geography

 Tanjay's land area is 27605 ha and is utilized for agricultural, residential, commercial, industrial, educational, forestral and other purposes.
 It is the only city in Negros Oriental with a very wide flat lowland, although mountainous and rolling hills are found in the hinterland barangays of Santo Niño and Pal-ew.
-Rugged areas can also be found in Barangays Bahi-an and Santa Cruz Nuevo.
+Rugged areas can also be found in barangays Bahi-an and Santa Cruz Nuevo.

+The city is part of the 2nd congressional district of Negros Oriental and is located 31 km north of Dumaguete.
+It is bounded on the north by Bais, on the south by Amlan, on the east by the Tañon Strait and west by Pamplona.

 Barangays

-Tanjay City is politically subdivided into 24 barangays, 9 of which are located within the poblacion.
+Tanjay is politically subdivided into 24 barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Tanjay has a moderate and pleasant climate.
 It is characterized by a relatively wet season from May to February and dry season from March to April.
 Rainfall occurs throughout the year with the heaviest volume during the months of July and August.
 The months of March and April are the hottest months and the coldest is December.
 January is the humid month while April is the least humid period.
 The months of November and December have the strongest wind velocities throughout the year.